Mithril Ancillary Import — Trust Model

 The ancillary archive is signed and certified by Mithril's threshold multi-signature scheme using the same ≥ 2/3 stake-weighted aggregator key that signs the immutable chunks.
 Concretely:

-The aggregator's full STM certificate chain is also verified (back to the genesis certificate) when --skip-certificate-verification is not set.
+The aggregator's full STM certificate chain is also verified — verify_chain() walks every certificate's multi-signature back to the genesis certificate — unless --skip-certificate-verification is set.
 This is identical to the trust posture used for the main snapshot.

 What we trust when we accept the ancillary